 Whilst walking around Vietnam, you may have to stop when suddenly being confronted with a typically French building.
 Architecturally, the French left their mark throughout Vietnam – all of the big cities have a number of stately structures that date from colonial times and, in many cases, they carry on serving the same function as they did under the French.
 This kind of architecture was developed in parallel with the process of colonial exploitation of colonialism.
 Particular characteristics of geographical and climatic conditions are relatively different; as a result, the European-style architecture had to have certain changes in order to deal with Vietnam’s weather conditions.
 While many of the old French residences have crumbled badly, others have been renovated and given a new lease on life as upper crust hotels full of French trimmings or restaurants.

 As Vietnam continues to invest in its tourist industry, all sorts of new architecture have been springing up in the country.
 This type of architecture could be formed from the mid-20th century, after the exit of Vietnam's colonial period from the French.
 Based on different historic conditions, the architecture in the north and the south are also subject to certain effects.
 The development of the economy as well as the process of international integration after the renewal period along with the introduction of many different architectural flows into Vietnam formed a new architectural trend.
 In the opening stages, this architectural style much brought chaos by copying foreign architectural features.

 Bitexco Financial Tower

 On the whole, you will have a chance to visit many architectural gems in Vietnam.
-While having a holiday in this country, you can explore the architectural sites, traditional villages, colonial towns, and modern cities.
+While Vietnam holiday, you can explore the architectural sites, traditional villages, colonial towns, and modern cities.
 Don't forget to bring your cameras!

 Image Sources: Internet